futuredapp/TFTableDescriptor/README.md

 self.tableDescriptor = table
 ```
-Result might looks like this:
+The result might look like this:

 <img src="https://github.com/thefuntasty/TFTableDescriptor/blob/master/screenshot1.png" width=300px />

 ### Cells

-In a first place you need create a cells.
-TFTableDescriptor provides only base cell and they must be a subclassed.
+In the first place, you need to create cells.
+TFTableDescriptor provides only base cells and they must be subclassed.
 Cell by *TFBasicDescriptedCell* and headers by *TFBasicDescriptedHeaderFooterView*.
 Take a look at the example if you want to create them with xib and don't know how.

 ```objective-c
 #import "TFBasicDescriptedCell.h"